PeterByun/duoai-frontend/README.md

 # League-Frontend
 The front-end application of DUO AI.

+---

-# How to start the development server.
+# To start the dev server

 1. Install Node.js on your machine.
 [Download link](https://nodejs.org/en/)